Scotch Bonnet

 A sharper, fruitier bottle that cuts through rich seafood, roasted carrots, and fried chicken.

-View on Amazon ↗Backyard hero
+View example ↗Backyard hero

 Jerk Seasoning